BC193/cse15l-lab-report/LabReport4.md

 -  ```<up>``` 3 times
 - ```<enter>```

+### What this does:
+> Using autofill commands, the previous calls of the inializing and JUnit test running commands are rerun to show the code works.

 ## Commit and Push
 <img width="512" alt="Screen Shot 2023-02-27 at 5 32 48 PM" src="https://user-images.githubusercontent.com/83740546/221729619-cfc6f62e-8de2-4ee6-9f49-5438a643fa7d.png">